Short closed geodesics and the Willmore energy: Introduction

 \subsection{Main result}

-Our main result provides the converse estimate to \eqref{eq:ell_upper_bound} with a constant depending only on the Willmore energy, without assuming any pointwise bounds on the curvature.
-Since the Willmore energy is critical for the Sobolev embedding, hence does not control the metric uniformly, the existence of such a lower bound is highly nontrivial. \begin{theorem} There exists a constant $C(n)>0$ such that for all immersions $f\colon \mathbb{S}^2\to \R^n$ we have
+Our main result provides a lower bound on $\ell(\Sigma,g)$ where the constant depends only on the Willmore energy, without assuming any pointwise bounds on the curvature.
+Since the Willmore energy is critical for the Sobolev embedding, hence does not control the metric uniformly, the existence of such a lower bound is nontrivial. \begin{theorem} There exists a constant $C(n)>0$ such that for all immersions $f\colon \mathbb{S}^2\to \R^n$ with $\mathcal{W}(f)< 6\pi$ we have